onegronm/eShopOnWeb-Kubernetes/README.md

 You can also run the applications by using the instructions located in their `Dockerfile` file in the root of each project.
 Again, run these commands from the root of the solution (where the .sln file is located).

 ## Planned features
-- Deployment
+- Deployment DONE
-- Service with LoadBalancer
+- Service with LoadBalancer DONE
-- Minikube
+- Minikube DONE
 - Draft
 - Healthchecks
 - Secrets